 Boilers are essential for providing heat and hot water to many households during frigid winters.
 However, the high temperatures and pressure involved in boiler systems also come with potential risks if safety precautions are not followed.
-At Summit Heating & A/C, we want to ensure our customers in Denver, CO understand common boiler hazards and how to avoid them through proper maintenance and operation.
+At Summit Heating, A/C, Plumbing & Electrical, we want to ensure our customers in Denver, CO understand common boiler hazards and how to avoid them through proper maintenance and operation.

 When operated correctly, boilers are perfectly safe.
 However, negligence and lack of awareness regarding boiler dangers lead to thousands of accidents each year.
 The inherent risks of unchecked boiler issues range from deadly carbon monoxide leaks to catastrophic explosions.
-Thankfully, with routine professional servicing and maintenance from licensed technicians like ours at Summit Heating & A/C, the vast majority of these accidents can be prevented.
+Thankfully, with routine professional servicing and maintenance from licensed technicians like ours at Summit Heating, A/C, Plumbing & Electrical, the vast majority of these accidents can be prevented.
 So, what exactly makes boilers potentially dangerous?
 Below, we cover some of the most common boiler hazards homeowners should understand.

 Explosions